-- Pack a lightweight waterproof jacket such as these excellent North Face Venture jackets which are packable and affordable.
+- Pack a lightweight waterproof jacket such as North Face Venture jackets which are packable and affordable.

 - Pack a small flashlight.
 You’ll be surprised how dark it can get outside in some areas away from the city lights.
 A good quality one like the LED Lenser P7.2 can also double as some fill light on your subject in a pinch, and you can tape some CTO gel to the front to balance it.